Aruna (singer): EDM vocals and songwriting career

 In 2006, she was discovered through MySpace by her manager Stuart Squires, who began pitching her for dance collaborations.
 Six months later, Abrams was approached by The Thrillseekers to feature her vocals on a track.
 The collaboration was her introduction into the EDM world, supplying the track "Waiting Here For You".
 She has continued to work with other trance acts, including Cosmic Gate, ATB, Ronski Speed and Roger Shah.
 Together with Mark Eteson she recorded the single "Let Go", which was released on October 25, 2010, through the Anjunabeats label and later included on theVolume 8 compilation from the same label.
 Two years later the single "Live Forever" with Ferry Corsten was released and featured on the album WKND.
 She also appeared in her first video for the song.
 In 2013 she went on to collaborate with Armin van Buuren on "Won’t Let You Go" for his artist album Intense.
 On these collaborations she noted that 'writing my own lyrics and melodies is and has always been a non-negotiable.
 I just can't sell a song I didn't write in the quite same way'.

 In the beginning of 2009, she was contacted by Myon (Mario Egeto) of DJ duo Myon & Shane 54 to work together on a track.
 After releasing "Helpless," both parties had ideas for track collaborations that didn't fit into their own artist personas, so the trio formed a new side project that they dubbed Velvetine.
 "Safe" was the first original track released by Velvetine in 2010 on Anjunabeats Volume 7 and was warmly received by fans and by Armin van Buuren, who crafted an intro mix for it and a mashup version with his track, "Face to Face".
-Velvetine's second single "The Great Divide" was released in 2012, reached #1 on the Beatport trance and dubstep charts and first played by Armin on A State of Trance #573.
+Velvetine's second single "The Great Divide" was released in 2012, reached No. 1 on the Beatport trance and dubstep charts and first played by Armin on A State of Trance #573.